gy180/slip-through-the-chat/static/articles/pm.md

-## New York Times: Thailand Has a New Prime Minister, but the Same Old Power Brokers
+## Thailand Has a New Prime Minister, but the Same Old Power Brokers

 > The abrupt rise of the scion of a powerful and polarizing political family is widely seen as a continuation of the meddling that has undermined Thai democracy.